siriusphp/input/docs/01_Building_forms/240_Upload_handling.md

 The **Sirius\Forms** library uses the [Sirius\Upload](http://github.com/siriusphp/upload) library.

 For each element that is of type `file` the library will construct an __"upload handler"__.
-For that the element specs need to contain:
+For this reason, the element specs need to contain:

 - the container
 - upload options